sveri/closp/README.md

 3. Run `lein new closp _projectname_ -n _your.ns.here_` in a different folder
 4. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
+5. Run `lein cljx once` to compile the cljx files
+6. Run `lein repl` and the `(start-server)` to run the application in dev mode.
+This will also compile the clojurescript.
+7. Run `lein rel-jar` to generate a runnable jar file.